devnull-cz/c-prog-lang/modules/array-intro.md

 Assigning to index 4096...
 Segmentation Fault
 ```

+You can also try to locate where it crashed.
+For more information, see
+#module debugger.md some info on debugging.

 You do not need to initialize all elements.
 With such type of an
 initialization, you always start from subscript `0`, and there are no gaps: